finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 npm install --save-dev style-loader css-loader
 ```

-One it done, let's use it on our config file:
+Once it done, let's use it on our config file:

 ```js
 // config/webpack.config.js